limbo018/Limbo/Readme.md

 Third party package **OpenBlas** has its copyright reserved; please check its license.

-Third party package **liblinear** has its copy right reserved; please check its license.
+Third party package **liblinear** has its copyright reserved; please check its license.